Example Career: Exercise Trainers and Group Fitness Instructors

 - Administer emergency first aid, wrap injuries, treat minor chronic disabilities, or refer injured persons to physicians.

 - Advise clients about proper clothing and shoes.

 - Teach individual and team sports to participants through instruction and demonstration, utilizing knowledge of sports techniques and of participants' physical capabilities.

 - Plan physical education programs to promote development of participants' physical attributes and social skills.

 - Maintain equipment inventories, and select, store, or issue equipment as needed.

-What Fitness Trainers and Aerobics Instructors Should Be Good At
+What Exercise Trainers and Group Fitness Instructors Should Be Good At

 - Stamina - The ability to exert yourself physically over long periods of time without getting winded or out of breath.